How to use a dehumidifier in the winter – to save money and keep your air cleaner

 Should I use a dehumidifier in the winter?

 The winter is one of the most critical times to use a dehumidifier in your home.
 The windows will be closed, you're drying clothes inside, and so, naturally, the air inside your home ends up feeling a little damp and stale.
-I'd recommend that everyone uses a dehumidifier in the winter.
+I'd recommend that everyone use a dehumidifier in the winter, especially because a dehumidifier is good for drying clothes.

 Is it more expensive to buy a dehumidifier in the winter?